felipewil/generator-rn-toolbox/generators/lint/README.md

 *Prettier autoformats your code as you save.
 No more wasting time indenting, adding a missing comma or splitting lines*

-Use `yo rn-toolbox:lint` to setup eslint-config-universe with prettier enabled.
+Use `yo rn-toolbox-gv:lint` to setup eslint-config-universe with prettier enabled.